Maryland Route 983

 Maryland Route 983 (MD 983) was the unsigned designation for a pair of state highways in the U.S. state of Maryland.
-The highways formed parts of the old alignment of MD 216 on either side of Interstate 95 (I-95) in North Laurel in southeastern Howard County, Maryland.
+The highways formed parts of the old alignment of MD 216 on either side of Interstate 95 (I-95) in North Laurel in southeastern Howard County.
 MD 983 had a length of 1.02 mi and ran on the east side of I-95.
 MD 983A spanned 0.71 mi on the west side of I-95.
 MD 216 through North Laurel was built in the early 1920s.
 The segments of MD 983 were designated when MD 216 was relocated east of I-95 in the early 1960s and west of I-95 in the late 1970s.
 In 2017, both MD 983 and MD 983A were removed from the state highway system and transferred to county maintenance.

 Route description

 MD 983 began at a dead end at the Patuxent River in North Laurel; the dead end is on the opposite side of the river from the northern end of Ninth Street in the city of Laurel.
 The highway headed northwest as two-lane Old Scaggsville Road, which has intersections with Pilgrim Avenue and All Saints Road, which provide access to MD 216.
 MD 983 veered north ahead of its intersection with Stansfield Road, which passes under I-95 and indirectly connected with MD 983A.
 The state highway ended at the state–county maintenance boundary southeast of and adjacent to the MD 216–I-95 cloverleaf interchange.
 Old Scaggsville Road continues as a county street that curves east before ending in a residential community.
 MD 983A began at a cul-de-sac on the west side of the MD 216–I-95 interchange.
 The highway headed west as two-lane Scaggsville Road.
 MD 983A reached its western terminus at Leishear Road; the road continues west as Old Scaggsville Road, which was designated MD 216E.